Commands

 FlagDescriptionDefault

---pruneInteractively remove merged worktreesfalse
+--pruneInteractively remove safe stale worktreesfalse

 --dry-runShow what would be cleaned up without removing anythingfalse